Connection Over Oracle Network

 - The connection is free of charge.

 You can request Oracle to provision a connection between your Oracle Cloud Infrastructure environment and your Oracle Cloud Infrastructure Classic environment.
 The connection facilitates a hybrid deployment with application components that are set up across the two environments.
 You can also use the connection to migrate workloads from Oracle Cloud Infrastructure Classic to Oracle Cloud Infrastructure.
-Compared to an IPSec VPN: the resources in the two environments have a more reliable and consistent network connection, with better throughput, because the traffic uses Oracle's internal links.
+Compared to Site-to-Site VPN: the resources in the two environments have a more reliable and consistent network connection, with better throughput, because the traffic uses Oracle's internal links.
 Compared to FastConnect: you don't incur the additional cost and operational overhead of working with a FastConnect partner.

 The following diagram shows an example of a hybrid deployment.
 Oracle Analytics Cloud is running in an Oracle Cloud Infrastructure Classic IP network and accessing the Database service in Oracle Cloud Infrastructure over the connection.